 - Having a name you can't spell with ASCII encoding (having proper UTF-8 handling is shockingly rare)

-Finally, there is the last kind of portal which is the tracker.
-This one actually goes through some effort to identify you, usually by asking for a valid email, social media account or even in some cases, a phone number.
-These are the only ones that give me some kind of assurance that they actually know what they are doing.
+Finally, there is the last kind of portal, which is the tracker.
+This one goes through some effort to identify you, usually by asking for a valid email, social media account or even in some cases, a phone number.
+These are the only ones that give me some kind of assurance that they know what they are doing.
 I still think they have no darn business snooping around in my life just so I can check my email, but at least they seem to show they have some security savviness.
 Very often these are big chains like Costa, or O2 which brings with it it's own host of privacy concerns.
 Have I talked to you yet about dates of birth and how big a deal they are?

 At this point for me, usually, one of two scenarios plays out.
 First of all, if the network allows identification through email, I fat-finger everything.
-Very often they'll try and force you to link a social media account but if you look around there often is an email option.
+Very often they'll try and force you to link a social media account but if you look around there usually is an email option.
 I can't tell you how many times I've been

 - Rename your WiFi network